-It’s unfortunate that the majority of Americans don’t receive facials on a regular basis—only approximately 2.82 million individuals get a treatment four or more times in a six month period—because the benefits that come from consistent care like an anti-aging facial can have a tremendous impact on the health of your skin later on on life.
+It’s unfortunate that the majority of Americans don’t receive facials on a regular basis—only approximately 2.82 million individuals get a treatment four or more times in a six month period—because the benefits that come from consistent care like using anti-aging facial products can have a tremendous impact on the health of your skin later on in life.

 Look at it this way: you go to the dentist regularly for a deep cleaning, the gynecologist for an annual exam, and your doctor when you’re not feeling well, so why wouldn’t you treat your skin (aka the largest organ of the body) with the same respect?